 I’ve broken the checklist into five different sections and included some things to do in each of those sections.
 Easy peasy.

 And the three most important parts of the checklist are the last three boxes on the list – trust whoever is taking your kids that they’ll do a great job taking care of them, have fun on your trip, and rest/relax knowing that everyone is in good hands at home.
-Just click the link or image below to print and download.
+Enter your first name and email address in the form below to get the printable.
+If the form isn’t showing up below, click here to get to the form to download the printable files.

 Make sure to follow me over on Instagram (@playpartypin) to follow along with my amazing adventures in Napa and the Feed the Soul Retreat next week.
 We’ll be doing everything from eating an amazing brunch at Auberge du Soleil to exploring all of the local eats at Oxbow Market.